PelagicCreatures/sargasso/README.md

 ### Viewing the Test Page in the example directory
-To use Hijax you have to serve the files (window.popstate can't deal with file://) so run SimpleHTTPServer in the project directory to see demo page
+To use Hijax you have to serve the files (window.popstate can't deal with file://) so run SimpleHTTPServer in the project example directory to see demo page
 ```
-python -m SimpleHTTPServer 8000
+python -m localhost.py
 ```

 then point your browser to `http://localhost:8000/index.html`